-This White Paper is not an investment, legal, tax, regulatory, financial, accounting or other advice and not intended to provide an advice or any basis for evaluation of a transaction on acquiring of the Soundeon tokens.
-Any tokens purchaser should consult his or her own legal, financial, tax or other professional adviser to determine the potential benefits, burdens, and other consequences of purchasing tokens of Soundeon.
+This White Paper is not an investment, legal, tax, regulatory, financial, accounting or other advice and not intended to provide an advice or any basis for evaluation of a transaction on acquiring of the Soundeon OÜ tokens.
+Any tokens purchaser should consult his or her own legal, financial, tax or other professional adviser to determine the potential benefits, burdens, and other consequences of purchasing tokens issued by Soundeon OÜ.

-The Soundeon tokens are not any kind of financial instrument (digital currency, security, commodity, or any different) and has not been registered under the securities laws of any jurisdiction.
+The Soundeon OÜ token is not any kind of financial instrument (digital currency, security, commodity, or any different) and has not been registered under the securities laws of any jurisdiction.

-Soundeon does not make or claim to make any representations or warranties in any form and to any entity or person.
+Soundeon $O\ddot{U}$ does not make or claim to make any representations or warranties in any form and to any entity or person.
 It includes warranties or undertakings in relation to the accuracy, completeness, truth of the information set out in this White Paper.